 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-There must be at least two core faculty members, one of whom must be the program director.
-(Core) - 2.10.b.1.
-At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath.
+There must be at least two core faculty members certified in forensic pathology by the ABPath or AOBPa, one of whom must be the program director.
 (Core) - 2.11.
 Program Coordinator